jayson-lennon/ft4ed-seq-locator/README.md

 This tool is built using the [Parcel](https://parceljs.org/) web bundler.

-To setup & build, ensure that `npm`, `parcel`, and `rust`, are properly installed, then run:
+To build, ensure that `npm`, `parcel`, and `rust`, are properly installed, then run:

 ```
 npm install
-parcel index.pug
+parcel build index.pug
 ```

 ## About